Ripple: Disability and Culturally Diverse Internship Program

 Now in its third year, this valuable annual program is led by Accessible Arts in partnership with Diversity Arts Australia and a range of arts and cultural organisations.

-We’re offering 8 paid internships for people with disability or who are d/Deaf who also identify as culturally and linguistically diverse.
+For the 2025 Ripple: Disability and Culturally Diverse Internship Program, we offered 8 paid internships for people with disability or who are d/Deaf who also identify as culturally and linguistically diverse.

 This exciting opportunity will include specialised industry training and part-time work experience at a leading arts and cultural organisation over a 14-week period.